-If a student feels he/she has a "grievance" (complaint) with issues of discrimination as defined in TITLE IX or the WACS, he/she should notify the District's Section 504/Title IX Compliance Officer, Superintendent Bruce.
+If a student feels he/she has a "grievance" (complaint) with issues of discrimination as defined in TITLE IX or the WACS, he/she should notify the District's Section 504 Coordinator, Steve Fisk or Title IX Compliance Officer, Cori Kane.

-Students may approach their teacher, counselor, principal or go directly to Mr. Bruce to seek assistance in this area.
+Students may approach their teacher, counselor, or go directly to Mr. Fisk or Mrs. Kane to seek assistance in this area.